2022 Manila local elections

 Local elections were held at Manila on May 9, 2022, as part of the Philippine general election.
 Held concurrently with the national elections, the electorate voted to elect a mayor, a vice mayor, thirty-six city council members and six district representatives to congress.
 Those elected took their respective offices on June 30, 2022, for a three-year-long term.
 886,133 of 1,133,042 registered voters voted in this election.

+Incumbent mayor Isko Moreno was opted to run for re-election for a second term, but he chose to run for president.
 Vice mayor Honey Lacuna and representative Yul Servo were elected to the mayoralty and vice mayoralty respectively, with Lacuna becoming the first woman to be elected to the office.
 The Asenso Manileño party became the only party represented in the city council after winning 34 seats in the legislature.
 The remaining two seats were won by independents Ninong Lacsamana of the 2nd district and Bobby Espiritu II of the 5th district.

-Ernix Dionisio Jr., Rolan Valeriano, Joel Chua, Edward Maceda, Irwin Tieng and Benny Abante were elected to be the representatives for the first, second, third, fourth, fifth and sixth districts respectively.
+Ernix Dionisio, Rolan Valeriano, Joel Chua, Edward Maceda, Irwin Tieng and Benny Abante were elected to be the representatives for the first, second, third, fourth, fifth and sixth districts respectively.